CBI-PITT/mesospim_utils/README.md

 ##### <u>Configuration File:</u>

-Default: ./config/example.yaml
+Default reference: `mesospim_utils/config/example.yaml`

-Make a copy of this file to ./config/main.yaml
+Make a copy of this file to `mesospim_utils/config/main.yaml`

-Edit ./config/main.yaml
+Edit `mesospim_utils/config/main.yaml`

+At runtime, `mesospim_utils` loads `mesospim_utils/config/main.yaml` if present and otherwise falls back to `mesospim_utils/config/example.yaml`.

 SLURM parameters for each subprocess can be edited in the config file.